 Links to relevant course guides are also provided.

-The University of Portland's Core Curriculum includes an Information Literacy Core Skill which states that students will develop "the ability to find and use information to support the process of critical, analytical, and creative work."
+The University of Portland's Core Curriculum includes a Learning Outcome that "students will be able to find and use information to support the process of critical and analytical pursuits."

 Additionally, the courses below are included within the core curriculum for specific schools and frequently include information literacy instruction: